ioBroker/ioBroker.sql/README.md

 ```

 ## History Logging Management via Javascript
-The adapter supports enabling and disabling of history logging via JavaScript and also retrieving the list of enabled datapoints with their settings.
+The adapter supports enabling and disabling of history logging via JavaScript and also retrieving the list of enabled data points with their settings.

 ### enable
-The message requires to have the "id" of the datapoint.Additionally optional "options" to define the datapoint specific settings:
+The message requires to have the "id" of the datapoint.Additionally optional "options" to define the data point specific settings:

 ```
 sendTo('sql.0', 'enableHistory', {